rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIntroduction/README.md

  * `java:module` - available to modules
  * `java:app` - available to application
  * `java:global` - shared by all deployed applications

+# Chapter 2.
+Using the Tutorial Examples
+## (Tutorial Example) Directory structure
+* `src/main/resources` : configuration files for the module, with the exception of web application
+* `src/main/webapp` : web pages, style sheets, tag files, and images (web application only)
+* `src/main/webapp/WEB-INF` : configuration files for web application (web application only)